Mocking Styles in Testing: Narrow vs Broad

 Narrow Mocks Explained

-Narrow mocks focus on very specific interactions.
+Narrow mocks focus on precise interactions between components.

-• Arguments passed
+• The arguments passed

 Example (JavaScript / Jest)